 Return Policy and Warranty

 Whether you’re buying online or in-store, it’s hard to judge the comfort of a pillow just by feeling and looking at it.
 To get a better idea of whether or not a pillow will work for you, you have to give it a test run.
-When searching for a new comfortable pillow, we highly recommend finding one that comes with a sleep trial or return policy.
+The best pillows come with a sleep trial or return policy.

 Sleep trials are essentially the same as return policies— they let you buy the product and return it risk-free if it doesn’t work out for you.
 These are invaluable during your search for a new pillow because they grant you the opportunity to try different options before making a final decision.

 We also recommend choosing a pillow with a warranty.
 Most feather pillows are expected to last at least two or three years, and warranty coverage protects your investment.
 Look for a pillow with a warranty of at least three years to get your money’s worth.